fsprojects/Paket/docs/content/paket-and-dotnet-cli.md

 Create a [`paket.dependencies` file](dependencies-file.html) in your project's root and specify all your dependencies in it.

-This is absolutely the same as with traditional .NET projects.
+This step is absolutely the same as with traditional .NET projects.

 ### Installing dependencies